 Grooming a cat training

-It’s conceivable that you won’t need to sedate your cat if you educate her to tolerate grooming from a young age.
-If at all feasible, begin grooming your cat while she is a kitten.
-Brush her for a few minutes, then play with her and give her goodies to create a pleasant relationship.
-Handle your kitten’s paws, ears, and mouth to acclimate her to the grooming you’ll have to perform later.
+It’s conceivable that you won’t need to sedate your cat if you educate them to tolerate grooming from an early age.
+If possible, start grooming your cats while while they are still kittens.
+Brush them for a few minutes, then play with them and give them treats to create a pleasant relationship.
+Handle your kitten’s paws, ears, and mouth to acclimate him (or her) to the grooming you’ll have to perform later.

 In severe situations, a veterinarian may decide to anesthetize a cat in order to properly groom it.
 If a longhaired cat with matted hair has been rescued and needs a substantial quantity of hair trimmed away, this might be utilized.
 Anesthesia is typically less unpleasant for a cat who has damaged skin from matting or is suffering from other issues such as flystrike.